Qnaywer

-Qnaiouer, or Knaywer, or Qnaywer (قنيور) is a village in the North Governorate of Lebanon.
+Qnaiouer (قنيور), also spelled as Knaywer, or Qnaywer, is a village in the North Governorate of Lebanon.
 It is located in the Bsharri District about 36 mi (or 58 km) North-East of Beirut, the country's capital.
 The city is composed mainly of Maronite Catholic people.

 Demographics

 In 2014 Christians made up 100% of registered voters in Qnaiouer.
 93.29% of the voters were Maronite Catholics.